Sanxingdui: Archaeological site

 The Sanxingdui archaeological site is located about 4 km northeast of Nanxing Township, Guanghan, Deyang, Sichuan Province.
 Archaeological digs at the site showed evidence of a walled city founded c.
 1,600 BCE.
 The trapezoidal city has an east wall 2,000 m, south wall 2,000 m, west wall 1,600 m enclosing 3.6 km2, similar in scale to the inner city of the Zhengzhou Shang City.

 The city was built on the banks of the Yazi River (涧河 (Jiān Hé)), and enclosed part of its tributary, Mamu River, within the city walls.
 The city walls were 40 m at the base and 20 m at the top, varying in height from 8–10 m.
 There was a smaller set of inner walls.

 The walls were surrounded by canals 25–20 m wide and 2–3 m deep.
 These canals were used for irrigation, inland navigation, defense, and flood control.
 The city was divided into residential, industrial, and religious districts organized around a dominant central axis.
-It is along this axis that most of the pit burial have been found on four terraces.
-The structures were timber framed adobe rectangular halls.
+It is along this axis that most of the pit burials have been found on four terraces.
+The structures were timber-framed adobe rectangular halls.
 The largest was a meeting hall about 200 m2.